sonots/sonots.github.io/source/_posts/2014-05-12-fluentd-server-released.markdown

 ## How To Use From Fluentd

-The include directive of fluentd config supports http, so write just one line on your fluentd.conf as:
+The `include` directive of fluentd config supports `http`, so write just one line on your fluentd.conf as:

 ```
 # /etc/fluentd.conf
 include http://fqdn.to.fluentd-server/api/:name?port=24224
 ```

-where :name is the name of your config post, so that it will download the real configuration from the Fluentd Server.
+where :name is the name of your config post.
+Fluentd downloads the configuration from the Fluentd Server.

 You can see the specification detail of API at [API.md](https://github.com/sonots/fluentd-server/blob/master/API.md).

 ## Demo

-I deployed on heroku, so you can see the demo at [http://fluentd-server.herokuapp.com](http://fluentd-server.herokuapp.com).
+I deployed it on heroku, so you can see the demo at [http://fluentd-server.herokuapp.com](http://fluentd-server.herokuapp.com).

 ## All the end